amzn/selling-partner-api-docs/guides/en-US/usage-plans-rate-limits/Usage-Plans-and-Rate-Limits.md

 3. Code naturally against events rather than running on a loop.
 If you do this you won’t need a timer at all.
 In the example of a re-pricer, update prices in response to price notifications rather than every n-seconds.

-#### Which Selling Partner API sections use dynamic usage plans?

-The Selling Partner API for Orders.

-#### Why don’t all operations support dynamic usage plans?

-We are working on it\!